siemens/ros-sharp/README.md

 ## Installation ##

-ROS# can be used with Unity Engine __or__ with any compatible .NET project, see [platform support](https://github.com/siemens/ros-sharp/tree/master?tab=readme-ov-file#platform-support) and [external dependencies](https://github.com/siemens/ros-sharp/tree/master?tab=readme-ov-file#external-dependencies).
+ROS# can be used with Unity Engine __and/or__ with any compatible .NET project, see [platform support](https://github.com/siemens/ros-sharp/tree/master?tab=readme-ov-file#platform-support) and [external dependencies](https://github.com/siemens/ros-sharp/tree/master?tab=readme-ov-file#external-dependencies).

 * ### For Unity Integration: Unity Package Manager ###
   1. In Unity Package Manager, click the "Add package from git URL" option at the top left corner.